-- Prevailed at trial in a Southern District of New York tortious interference with contract case for a music publisher against a rival publisher that caused a songwriter to breach a covenant not to sue by claiming copyright ownership of songs recorded by the rap group “Run-DMC.”
+- Prevailed at trial in a Southern District of New York tortious interference of contract case for a music publisher against a rival publisher that caused a songwriter to breach a covenant not to sue by claiming copyright ownership of songs recorded by the rap group “Run-DMC.”
 Court awarded the client over $1.3 million in damages.

 - Obtained summary judgment in the District of Maryland for defendants, Twentieth Century Fox Film Corporation and director James Cameron, in a copyright case filed by a screenwriter who claimed that the multi-billion dollar grossing film Avatar infringed his scripts.
 Court awarded the defendants over $1.2 million in attorneys’ fees.
 Mr. Williams also successfully defended claims involving Avatar in the Central District of California and the Southern District of California.

 - Filed friend of the court briefs on behalf of trade associations and performing rights organizations in numerous copyright cases, including: Viacom v.
 YouTube (2nd Circuit); Fox Television Stations v.
 FilmOn X (9th Circuit); American Broad.
 Cos. v.
 Aereo (U.S. Supreme Court and 2nd Circuit); Cartoon Network v.
 CSC Holdings (i.e., "Cablevision") (U.S. Supreme Court and 2nd Circuit); Vernor v.
 Autodesk (9th Circuit); MDY Industries v.
 Blizzard Entertainment (9th Circuit); Flava Works v.
 Gunter (7th Circuit); Righthaven v.
 Hoehn (9th Circuit); Authors Guild v.
 Google (2nd Circuit); and Oracle v.
 Google (Fed.
 Circuit).

-- Represented the Motion Picture Association of America, the Recording Industry Association of America, the Entertainment Software Association, and other trade associations for over a decade during triennial Copyright Office rule-making proceedings regarding exemptions to an anti-circumvention provision of the Digital Millennium Copyright Act.
+Represented the Motion Picture Association of America, the Recording Industry Association of America, the Entertainment Software Association, and the Association of American Publishers during Copyright Office processes resulting in the transmission to Congress of the 2017 “Report of the Register of Copyrights on Section 12 of Title 17.”

-- Defeated motion to dismiss and counterclaims in a Central District of California antitrust case of first impression regarding markets in defensive registrations for internet domain names and the creation of new top-level domains (TLDs), resulting in a favorable settlement.
+Defeated a motion to dismiss and counterclaims in a Central District of California antitrust case of first impression regarding markets in defensive registrations for internet domain names and the creation of new top-level domains (TLDs), resulting in a favorable settlement.